sahilrajput03/sahilrajput03/learn-javascript-date.md

-# Epoch time (or Unix timestamp in milliseconds) made simple
+# Epoch time = Unix timestamp

-Q. What is epoch time?
-Ans. **Basically the number of milliseconds since midnight, 1970-01-01.**
+Q. What is Epoch time?
+Ans. **The number of milliseconds since midnight, 1970-01-01.**

 ```js
 // ❤️ Current time in unix timestamp in milliseconds